The Conduit Street blog is generated by the Maryland Association of Counties (MACo).

 - The Winter Conference is a 3-day event and is held in January.
 It draws nearly 500 county and state elected and appointed officials.
 Educational Session topics focus on reviewing timely issues that will be relevant during the upcoming Maryland General Assembly Session.

 - The Summer Conference is held mid-August in Ocean City and centers around networking with county and state officials, and connecting with businesses who have a stake in county government activities or services.

 - The Administrators & Attorneys Fall Conference provides a forum for discussion of legal and management issues for county administrators and attorneys.

 Information and Research

 MACo disseminates information through the Association’s website, the Conduit Street blog, Twitter, events and meetings, legislative reports and white papers, and publications.
-Must-read publications include the MACo Directory of County Officials, and the e-Newsletter, Courthouse News.
+Must-read publications include the MACo Directory of County Officials, and the e-Newsletter, This Week on Conduit Street.
 MACo staff offers technical assistance, research, and support to county members.
 The Association serves as a clearinghouse for issues pertaining to Maryland county government.

 MACo is located in downtown Annapolis at 169 Conduit Street.
 The phone number is 410.269.0043 or 301.
 261.1140.
 The fax is 410.
 268.1775.